Q. I am having trouble sending my application to Grants.gov. What can I do?

 Yes.
 Letters can be faxed, emailed, and sent via the postal service.
 Fax number: 703-648-5755; email address: email@example.com; postal service: NSDI CAP Coordinator, MS 590 National Center, Reston, VA 20192.

 Q. What level of technical detail should be included in the proposals?

-Looking at the scoring criteria and the suggestions for length of proposals in the announcment - it's a balance.
-Proposals are ranked based on likelihood of success as revealed in response to the scoring criteria elements.
-In general, significant technical detail indicates greater understanding of the category and would underscore competence in the technical approach.
+Look at the scoring criteria and the suggestions for length of proposals in the announcment - it's a balance.
+Proposals are ranked based on likelihood of success as revealed in responses to the scoring criteria elements.
+In general, significant technical details indicates greater understanding of the category and would underscore competence in the technical approach.

 Q. We are preparing the budget for the CAP application and have a question on the instructions for SF-424A (page 3, Section A – Budget Summary Lines…).
 Does the program we are applying to not require functional or activity breakdown or does it?